How to Collect Email Addresses in WordPress (29 Tips)

 Want an interesting way to capture your visitor’s attention?
 Try using coupon wheel optin forms to collect email addresses in WordPress.
 This is especially useful for eCommerce sites to offer discounts.

-Gamification is a psychological trick that smart marketers use to get even more leads and grow their email lists faster.
+Gamification is a psychological trick that smart marketers use to get more leads and grow their email lists faster.

 Here’s a tutorial on how to create a spin-to-win email signup form.